XgridInc/xkops/xWorkflows/unclaimed_volumes/Unclaimed Volumes.md

 # Unclaimed Volumes Remediation Workflow
 This remediation workflow polls the Kubecost service for unclaimed volumes and deletes them using Robusta.
-Against every persistient volume which is unclaimed, xKops provides a button for the user to immediately delete it.
-If the volume is still unclaimed even after an hour, xKops deletes it. the deletion process is initiated by sending a POST request to robusta service through a webhook, which triggers the action to delete the persistient volumes.
+Against every persistent volume which is unclaimed, xKops provides a button for the user to immediately delete it.
+If the volume is still unclaimed even after an hour, xKops deletes it. the deletion process is initiated by sending a POST request to robusta service through a webhook, which triggers the action to delete the persistent volumes.

 ## Getting All Available volumes
 To obtain the unclaimed volumes, we send request to Kubecost AllPersistientVolumes API, which returns a JSON-formatted stream of data.
-After filtering the response, we retrieve a list of all available persistient volumes.
+After filtering the response, we retrieve a list of all available persistent volumes.

 ## Identifying Unclaimed Volumes
-To identify the unclaimed volumes, we check the status of each persistient volume.
+To identify the unclaimed volumes, we check the status of each persistent volume.
 If the status is "Available" then the volume is unbound and unclaimed, and can be safely deleted.